 Note that the art of the negotiator is to transform a distributive negotiation into an integrative one, such as by achieving better service in exchange for a price increase.

-The ten best practices promoted by Harvard Law School are relevant to the three stages of procurement negotiations:
+The 10 best practices promoted by Harvard Law School provide the necessary tools to achieve your goal.
+They apply in all three stages of procurement negotiations: